-However, the Chase Freedom could act as a secondary card if you have either of the Sapphire Cards or the Ink Business Preferred.
+However, the Chase Freedom could act as a secondary card if you have a premium Chase card.
 Any of those cards have better perks than the 5% cards.

-The Chase Freedom is the clear winner in every category for aspiring, beginner, and veteran travelers.
-Of course, this is because Ultimate Rewards points are more valuable than straight cash back.
+The Chase Freedom is the clear winner in every category for travelers and those with at least one premium Chase card.
+This is because Ultimate Rewards points are more valuable than straight cash back.

-This Card War get more complicated if you want to earn cash back.
+However, the decision get more complicated if you want to earn cash back.
 The Discover It wins if you can use its categories.
-But those who have multiple cards will be better off with the US Bank Cash +.
-You can select your categories based on your other cards with the latter card.
+But those who have more cards will be better off with the US Bank Cash +.
+That’s because you can select your categories based on your other cards with the latter card.